DeanLemans/deanlemans.github.io/content/00-raw/quotes.md

 > "Hard times create strong men, strong men create good times, good times create weak men, and weak men create hard times."

+> "Carpe diem!
+Just...don't pluck too hard.
+Don't want the universe to unravel."

 > "Don't trust the government, to hold the individual interest in mind"

+> What separates those who go under and those who rise above adversity is the strength of their will and their hunger for power.

 > "Ask a question.
 Do research.
 Form a hypothesis.
 Test that hypothesis.
 Analyze the data.
 Draw a conclusion.
 Repeat."